How Predictive Analytics Enables B2B Demand Forecasting?

 For example, outdated customer information, incorrect product pricing, or any other data can influence the result.
 Likewise, biased inputs from the marketing/sales department can lead to over/underestimating of pre-sales data.
 And not to forget the changing economic environment.
 All these factors contribute to the challenges in traditional B2B demand forecasting.

-The Solution: Predictive Analytics
+The Solution: SAS Predictive Analytics

-One solution to overcome these challenges is to utilize predictive analytics to maintain accurate B2B demand forecasting.
+One solution to overcome these challenges is to utilize predictive analytics to maintain accurate B2B businesses demand forecasting.
 Let us first understand what predictive analytics is.

 What is predictive analytics?